 While these Requirements set the minimum retention period, the TSP may choose a greater value as more appropriate to be able to investigate possible security or other types of incidents that will require retrospection and examination of past audit log events.

 5.4.4 Protection Of Audit Log

-Audit logs shall be protected by a combination of physical, procedural and technical security controls.
+Audit logs shall be protected from unauthorized access, modification, and deletion (except when rotating) by using a combination of physical, procedural, and technical security controls.